abusufiancse/abusufiancse/README.md

 I'm a CSE Student.
 Currently, I'm pursing my final year Computer Science And  Engineering from Daffodil International University., I’ve completed a great deal of coursework on learning many things to be a computer engineer, also I spent some time for volunteering club activities Cyber security club (as a General Secretary), Robotics club and I did some group project and organize club event.
 It also helped me grow my skills in problem solving, team collaboration, verbal communication and project leadership.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I am strategic, goal-oriented, and always work with an end goal in mind.

-Skills:  Html, CSS, C, Java, Python, 3D modeling, Photoshop, Illustrator,
+Skills: C, Java, Python, Html, CSS, Bootstrap, JavaScript, PHP, Laravel, My-SQL.
 <a target="_blank" align="center">
   <img align="right" top="500" height="300" width="400" alt="GIF" src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif">
 </a>